WomenWhoCodeNYC/Algorithms/challenges/roman-numerals/roman-numerals.md

 RSpec tests are included.
 The files containing our tests are located in the `spec/` directory.
 You only have one test file:  `spec/roman_numerals_spec.rb`.
 In order for the tests to run, be sure you have the `rspec` gem installed on your computer.

 To run tests from the command line, navigate to the application's root directory and run the `rspec` command.
 This command will look for a `spec/` directory.
-It will look at each of the files in the `spec/` directory and run any file whose filename ends in *_spec.rb*.
+It will look at each of the files in the `spec/` directory and run any file whose filename ends in *_spec.rb*. **(NOTE: While the test setup currently only supports Ruby, this problem is doable in any programming language)**

 ###Release 0 : Old Roman Numerals